 The Al-Hakim Mosque which is also known as Al Jame al Anwar, sits next to the city gate Bab Al-Futhu.
 In the large courtyard stands a fountain of red marble, the minarets of the 1013 built mosque, are among the oldest in Cairo.
 The square in front of the mosque once served as slave market.

-The "Floating" church was built in the 9th century over an ancient Roman fortress.
+El-Moallaka "the floating church" was built in the 9th century over an ancient Roman fortress.
 The Coptic church is dedicated to the Virgin Mary.
 The Coptic Christians go back to the Orthodox Church in Byzantium, but split off in 451.
 Approximately 10% of the Egyptian population belong to the Coptic faith.
-The interior of the church is supported by a vaulted wooden beams, the light appears in a very mystical nature, while shining through the garret windows .
+The interior of the church is supported by a vaulted wooden beams, the light appears in a very mystical nature, while shining through the garret windows.

 St. George church (Mari Girgis) is a round church built on a Roman watchtower in 1909.
 St. George is revered as a martyr because he refused to abjure the Christian faith and was executed by the Romans in 303 AD.
 The huge church is lacated in the Coptic Quarter of Cairo.

 The Nilometer determined the water level of the Nile during the annual floods.
 According to the height of the water, you could predict the harvest and calculate the tax due.
 The Nilometer Institute set the tax for Egypt and was thus the most important instrument for the state treasury.

 Sultan Nasir Mohammed Ibn Kalaoun ruled from 1293 to 1341 the kingdom of the Mamelukes.
 He revived the construction industry of the city with numerous projects.
 The Medrese and Mausoleum of Sultan at-Nasr Mohammed was built around 1300.
 The cupola of the Mausoleum became iconic and was copied many times in islamic architecture.